Luri tribal insurgency in Pahlavi Iran: Luristan campaign

 Reza Khan became Minister of War in February 1921 and instantly came into conflict with the Lurs.
 The Iranian army first deployed to Luristan in April 1921, planning to connect Luristan to Khuzestan by road.
 After intense fighting, the Iranian army captured Boroujerd in October 1923, and Khorramabad by late November.
 In spring 1922, as the Iranian army under Amir Ahmadi dispatched to Luristan, the people of Boroujerd and Khorramabad were anxious to see the establishment of a powerful state to counter the tribes.
 The tribes of Tarhan were under Nazar Ali Khan Amir Ashraf, the Selseleh were under Mehr Ali Khan Amir Monazam, the Sagvand were divided into two rival branches led by Ali Khani and Rahim Khani, while the Beyranvand were under Asad Khani, Haydar Khani, Ali Mohammadi, and Mohammad Khani, the tribes of Bala Gariva, such as Baharvand, Judaki, Mir, Qalavand, and Papi, were each under their own leader, same with the Chegini tribe.
 The Mir tribe of Saimara were affiliated to the Vali dynasty of Posht e Kuh and its leaders were competing amongst each other.
 The Beyranvand were described as the most troublesome tribe which did most of the actual combat against the Iranian army.
 Lur tribes were generally disunited and hostile to each other, and there were many instances of Lur tribe leaders siding with the Iranian army only to weaken their rival tribe leaders or to take revenge, even if it meant their own demise.
 This had allowed the Iranian army to enforce the divide and conquer tactic.
+The Lurs had a reputation for treachery, lawlessness, and incessant feuding due to their history of intertribal conflicts encouraged by tribe leaders.
 The west and northwest of Luristan province was controlled by the Amra'i tribe, while the Baharvand, Biranvand, Chagani, Judaki, Papi, Qalavand, Sagvand, and Silsilah each had their own lands which operated independently.

 Amir Ahmadi swore on the Quran that Ali Khan and Hussein Khan of the Beyranvand tribe would not be killed if they were captured, but were nevertheless killed.
 The Selseleh tribe leaders were hung alongside the Beyranvand despite siding with the army against the Beyranvand.
 This had destroyed any remaining trust the Lurs had in the government.
+The Iranian army had acted on the "traditional Qajar treacheries", as the Qajars had commonly used that tactic, notably against Jafar Agha.